ClearScore/diver/README.md

 - Create a function to do this

 ### `nominal_encoder`
-- A function which does a value count and then keeps only the top n categories and assigns all else to an `other` category
+- A function which does a value count and then keeps only the top n categories and assigns all else to an `other` category - see also `dataset_inspector` below

 ### `timestamp_encoder`
 - is_public_holiday : bool